dmlc/xgboost/README.md

 ## rabit: Reliable Allreduce and Broadcast Interface

 rabit is a light weight library that provides a fault tolerant interface of Allreduce and Broadcast.
 It is designed to support easy implementations of distributed machine learning programs, many of which fall naturally under the Allreduce abstraction.
+The goal of rabit is to support ***portable*** , ***scalable*** and ***reliable*** distributed machine learning programs.

 * [Tutorial](guide)
 * [API Documentation](http://homes.cs.washington.edu/~tqchen/rabit/doc)